cryptpad/documentation/www/en/_sources/user_guide/user_account.rst.txt

 Non-registered user
 ~~~~~~~~~~~~~~~~~~~

-Non-registered users are identified by this avatar (at the top right):
+Non-registered users are identified by this avatar (at the top right): |user-secret|

 No personal information is necessary to use CryptPad without
 registering.
 However, functionality is reduced: